At the time of writing this, it had been a few months since it came out that actor John Travolta may have had sex with men.

 No, I don’t believe so.
 I believe many labels become stepping stones to other more nuanced ones.
 Without gay and straight we would never have had bisexual and transgender, and without those, we never would have come to pansexual, genderqueer, etc. How do we strike the right balance?
 How do we advocate for the queer community and build new notions of identity while also acknowledging that identity is complex and nuanced?
 And still explain that our labels are currently limited, but will keep growing?

 Not easily.
 We are simultaneously shackled and set free by these labels.
-We need to be able to question and expand upon existing labels, acknowledging their limitations, without throwing them out all together or assuming the labels themselves are the problem.
+We need to be able to question and expand upon existing labels, acknowledging their limitations, without throwing them out altogether or assuming the labels themselves are the problem.
 We need to be able to use them and question them and make room for new types of identities all at the same time.